-This means carbon credit fraud is no longer an environmental problem.
-It is a financial crime.
+Regulators are increasingly treating carbon offsets as financial products.
+This means carbon credit fraud is no longer just an environmental issue — it is a serious financial crime.

 Greenwashing is usually discussed as misleading marketing.
 In reality, it is the primary interface between organised eco crime and institutional finance.
 Once an activity is labelled “green,” it gains access to capital, subsidies, and regulatory trust.
 That is what makes greenwashing such an effective financial weapon.